Landed Cost Voucher

 3.3 LCV for Stock Entry

-(available from ERPNext v16)
+(Available from ERPNext v16)

 In Version 16, it is possible to create a Landed Cost Voucher for a Stock Entry with the purpose set to "Manufacture."
 This allows you to factor in extra costs like rent, utilities, or electricity when determining the final value of the manufactured good.